Dbcurtis/cmdfilebuilder/README.rst

 in the output file --- Thus,
 you can have elements in a file that are prerequsets to other elements.
 The elements are (randomly) inserted into slots; each slot is output in numerical order.
+Thus, the elements in each slot must be indpendent of each other.

-Element prerequesets must be placed in a lower numbered slot (the content of slots is considered a randomly ordered list).
+Element prerequesets must be placed in a lower numbered slot (the content of each slot is considered a randomly ordered list).

 =========================
 metadata tag restrictions
 =========================